Hazardous Cleaning Products

 Young children are especially vulnerable, partly because of exposure.
 Everything goes in their mouths and they virtually live on the floor.
 And young kids are more sensitive because they are still developing the basic body systems: the brain, internal organs, respiratory and immune systems are not fully developed until adolescence.

-It's not for nothing that household cleaners fall under the Hazardous Products Act.
-Labels are required to provide hazard symbols like "poison" and "flammable" which will give you your best indication of how to store them.
+There is a reason why household cleaners fall under the Hazardous Products Act.
+Labels are required to provide hazard symbols like ‘poison’ and ‘flammable’, which will give you your best indication of how to store them.

 If you do use chemically based cleaners, make sure you open as many windows as possible to avoid a build up of fumes and encourage a draft to flow.
 Also, make sure you wipe away any residue cleaning substance from surfaces that may get wiped by little hands and put in mouths.